apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Certificate Retrieval
 ---------------------
 ..
-Warning:: If you have HTTPS :term:`Delivery Service`\ s in your CDN, Traffic Router will not accept **any** connections until it is able to fetch certificates from Traffic Ops and load them into memory.
+Warning:: If you have HTTPS :term:`Delivery Services` in your CDN, Traffic Router will not accept **any** connections until it is able to fetch certificates from Traffic Ops and load them into memory.
 Traffic Router does not persist certificates to the Java Keystore or anywhere else.

 Traffic Router fetches certificates into memory: